charlierudolph/dependency-lint/README.md

 * `ignoreFiles`
   * array of strings to match against a filename to determine if it should be ignored
   * default: `["^node_modules/"]`
-* `ignoreUnused`
-  * array of strings to match against a module name to determine if it is allowed to be unused
-  * default: `[]`
-  * Please create an [issue](https://github.com/charlierudolph/dependency-lint/issues) anytime you need to use this